sgvlad/machine-status/README.md

 I am not happy with the machineSignalMap that I have created to avoid rendering of the DOM each time websocket emits.
 Because of the time constraints I will leave this solution.

+I would really like to know your thoughts and what were your expectations.

+Best regards,
+Vlad